Don’t Miss These Speakers at #mtpcon San Francisco

 Mariah leads eight cross functional domestic and international product teams at Pluralsight.
 Under her leadership Pluralsight successfully launched its technology learning platform which today serves more than 40% of Fortune 500 companies which has led to a recent IPO.
 Mariah has spent her career teaching and advocating human-centered design.
 In 2017 she was awarded the Excellence in Product award by the Women Tech Council for her outstanding product leadership and success in promoting practices coupled with organizational and philosophy design for measurable business impact.
 Before Pluralsight, Mariah served as the Director of User Experience for Universal Mind, one of the largest independent digital agencies in North America and lead all user experience for AMC Health.
 Prior to that, Mariah served as a professor at Savannah College of Art and Design where she developed and directed graduate coursework focused on interdisciplinary collaboration.

 Dan wrote the bestseller The Lean Product Playbook and he works with CEOs and product leaders to help them build great products and strong product teams, often as interim VP of Product.
 Prior to consulting he worked at Intuit, where he led the Quicken product team to record sales and profit.
 He also led product management at social networking pioneer Friendster, and was the cofounder and CEO of YourVersion, a TechCrunch award-winning personalized news startup.
 Dan began his career designing nuclear-powered submarines.

 Don’t miss out on these amazing speakers and so much more, from side-events to networking and our epic after-party – get your tickets today!

-And if you want a product management deep-dive the day before the conference, choose from one of our workshops or apply to join our leadership forum!
+And if you want a product management deep-dive the day before the conference, our workshops are sold out but you can still apply to join our leadership forum!

 See you in July!